solana-program/token/p-token/test-properties/VERIFICATION_GUIDE.md

 - `test_process_*` functions for testing individual instructions
 - Each function has cheatcode calls at the beginning to mark account types
 - Functions use fixed-size arrays for formal verification compatibility

+## Feature Flags

+### runtime-verification
+Required for all verification tests.
+Enables the verification-specific entrypoint (entrypoint-runtime-verification.rs) and test functions.

+### multisig (optional)
+Enables cheat codes for all Owner / Authority accounts to be `Multisig` (by default these are `Account`).
+When enabled:
+- Owner / Authority accounts are instantiated as `Multisig` with symbolic arguments via `cheatcode_is_multisig` (TODO: not implemented yet)
+- `Multisig`-specific validation logic is included in proof harnesses

+Use `--multisig` flag with run-verification.sh to enable this feature.

 ## Available Tests